 Color affects us is numerous ways, both mentally and physically.
 A strong red has been shown to raise blood pressure, while a blue has a calming effect.
 Being able to use colors consciously and harmoniously can help create spectacular results.
 I ordered a few color wheels from Amazon with all the terminology used in color theory and a smaller travel version.
 For those of you working in the studio or attending a workshop and find yourself without a trusty color wheel, you have countless versions online!

-A Quick lesson on common color schemes
+A Quick lesson on color theory

 The first color scheme is Monochromatic.
 “Mono,” as in one.
 Using only one hue in different values to create a painting.
 We don’t often see this used, but it can be a very useful exercise to learn about values.